RetroIndieJosh/renpac/STANDARDS.md

 ## Python

+- imports
+    - order from less specific to more specific
+        - builtin python, renpac base, current project (i.e. renpac engine)
+        - within each: import, from X import *, from X import Y
+        - leave a blank line between each of these sections
 - avoid lines longer than the preset minimum (use gql to check)
     - if a single code line runs multiple lines, indent subsequent lines one deeper that the first
         - remember in some casese parentheses are required to notify Python these are a single line